Skip to Content

 Her areas of focus include fiduciary litigation matters such as guardianship of adults and minors, elder law and trust and estate litigation.
 Heather has substantial experience in a full range of family law matters including complex issues related to business and property valuations, division of marital property and custody and visitation issues.
 A shareholder in the Commercial Litigation Department, her fine work and reputation led to her appointment as Chair of the Divorce and Family Law Practice Group, as well as a position on the Firm’s Strategic Planning Committee.

 Heather also assists families in unique and challenging circumstances regarding issues related to disabled adults and individuals suffering from mental health issues.
 In addition to her fiduciary and family law practice, she regularly advises social workers, nurses, psychologists and psychiatrists regarding personal and business issues.
 She has advised therapists regarding a range of legal issues including responding to subpoenas, best practices and Board complaints.
-In addition, Heather advises healthcare professionals regarding the ethical issues and pitfalls of virtual or telemedicine best practices.
+In addition, Heather advises health care professionals regarding the ethical issues and pitfalls of virtual or telemedicine best practices.

 Prior to joining Shulman Rogers, Heather was a judicial law clerk to the Honorable Lenore R. Gelfman in the Circuit Court for Howard County, Maryland.